Planet Nutshell, Utah Education Network

 - Video uses a very simplified graphic of the greenhouse effect that does not really explain it.
 Addresses carbon dioxide but not other greenhouse gases.

 - The claims made in this video are not supported by references in the video or on its webpage.
+However, this information is generally consistent with accepted science.

 - Comments from expert scientist: It is presented in a simple way and visually really well prepared, but it is missing references to scientific work/literature.